Heems: Solo career

-While still with Das Racist, Suri released his first two mixtapes - Nehru Jackets and Wild Water Kingdom.
-After the break up of Das Racist at the end of 2012, Suri moved to Bombay to work on his first official album.
-In April 2014, he recorded for a commercial for Vitamin Water in Japan.

-In January 2012, Suri released his first solo mixtape, Nehru Jackets, on his own Greedhead imprint.
+While still with Das Racist, in January 2012, Suri released his first solo mixtape, Nehru Jackets, on his own Greedhead imprint.
 Nehru Jackets was released in collaboration with SEVA NY.
 Guests on Nehru Jackets include Despot, Danny Brown, and Childish Gambino.
 The album has received positive reviews, including a score of 8/10 from Spin.
 Heems's second mixtape, Wild Water Kingdom, was released on November 14, 2012, also on the Greedhead label.
 It features production from Harry Fraud, Keyboard Kid, Crookers, Beautiful Lou, Le1f, and Lushlife.
 Guests on Wild Water Kingdom include Childish Gambino and Lakutis.

-His debut solo album, Eat Pray Thug, was released on March 10, 2015, on Greedhead/Megaforce Records.
-The album was recorded in Bombay and Brooklyn and includes collaborations with Dev Hynes (aka Blood Orange), Rafiq Bhatia, Gordon Voidwell, Boody B, and Harry Fraud.
+After the break up of Das Racist, at the end of 2012, Suri moved to Mumbai to work on his first official album, and performed solo in India.
+In April 2014, he recorded a Japanese commercial for Vitamin Water.
+His debut solo album, Eat Pray Thug, was released on March 10, 2015, jointly with Greedhead and Megaforce Records.
+The first single, "Sometimes," was released on January 8, 2015.
+The album was recorded in Mumbai and Brooklyn, and includes collaborations with Dev Hynes (aka Blood Orange), Rafiq Bhatia, Gordon Voidwell, Boody B, and Harry Fraud.
 Heems has referred to the album as "9/11 and Heartbreak."
-The first single, "Sometimes," was released on January 8, 2015.
+In August 2015, Heems announced that Fox had bought his story rights for a potential sitcom, and that he was working on the pilot.

+Barring a few features, after an eight year hiatus from music, in 2024, Suri released two albums — both on his new record label Veena Sounds, and jointly with Mass Appeal India — Lafandar with Chicago-based producer Lapgan (which has features from Kool Keith, Open Mike Eagle, Quelle Chris, Your Old Droog, Saul Williams, Blu, Sid Sriram, Cool Calm Pete and Sonnyjim) and Veena, with production and features from Sid Vashi, Vijay Iyer, Ram Dulari, Lapgan, Cool Calm Pete, Mr. Cheeks and Navz-47.

 Greedhead Music

 To manage Das Racist, Suri founded his own record label, Greedhead Music, as a management and recording company in 2008.
 Greedhead's first releases were the group's 2010 mixtapes.
 Das Racist's first commercially available album, Relax, was also the first commercial release on the Greedhead imprint.
 Greedhead has since released solo mixtapes by Kool A.D.
 (The Palm Wine Drinkard) and Heems (Nehru Jackets), as well as Keepaway's Black Flute, Lakutis' I'm in the Forest, Le1f's Dark York, and Big Baby Gandhi's Big Fucking Baby.
+The label has been defunct since 2015.